 When metal comes in contact with the welding arc, it starts to burn and the top layer, which is usually a coating of chemicals tends to evaporate, releasing different types of toxic fumes that can be inhaled by workers.
 Though individual toxic particles cannot be seen by the naked eye, welding fumes are characterized by the plume of fine dust (almost fog-like) that rises from the hot metal.

 Metal fumes are often underestimated but they’re a serious health issue to welders as they cause a number of health problems ranging from fume fever (similar symptoms to flu), dizziness, unconsciousness to long-term damage to the respiratory and the nervous system.
 In severe cases, fumes can lead to lung cancer and even death.
+Choosing the best welding respirators on the market should be the first step you can take to help protect yourself from these toxic welding fumes.

 Arc welders regularly work with voltages ranging from 20 volts to 100 volts and up to 575 volts inside the case of the welding machine, putting workers at risk of electric shocks.
 Electrocution at these levels can cause skin burns, spasms, muscle damage (and muscle paralysis), and death.